Book provided. This post contains affiliate links. The honest opinions are my own.

-I recently had the opportunity to review the book Sneaky Fitness and to interview the authors Missy Chase Lapine and Larysa DiDio
+I recently had the opportunity to review the book Sneaky Fitness: Fun, Foolproof Ways to Slip Fitness into Your Child’s Everyday Life and to interview the authors Missy Chase Lapine and Larysa DiDio

 Missy Chase Lapine is the New York Times bestselling author who inspired parents to sneak good food into their children’s meals with The Sneaky Chef series.
 Larysa DiDio is a certified personal trainer and gym owner, she is also the “unofficial” fitness badge trainer for the Girl Scouts of America.